 Quite a few users have found that swipe gestures don’t work as expected.

 - Go to Settings > Display > Navigation bar > More options to find and enable swipe gestures.
 You might find “More options” greyed out.
 This is likely because the third-party launcher you are using doesn’t support swipe navigation.
 In this case, your only option is to switch back to Samsung’s default launcher or find one that supports this feature.

-- Some don’t have an issue with the feature itself, but rather with what is possible when using it.
+- Some don’t have an issue with the feature itself but with what is possible when using it.
 Luckily, Samsung has an app available that will let you customize and control how swipe gestures work.
 Download the One Hand Operation Plus app from the Google Play Store to get started.